AyaMallah/SEI-Project-4/README.md

 ## Installation
 * Clone or download the repo.
-* pipenv to install Python packages.
+* `pipenv` to install Python packages.
-* python manage.py loaddata jwt_auth/seeds.json to load user from the database.
+* `python manage.py loaddata jwt_auth/seeds.json` to load user from the database.
-* python manage.py loaddata plants/seeds.json to load plants from the database.
+* `python manage.py loaddata plants/seeds.json `to load plants from the database.
-* cd client to go to the frontend directory.
+* `cd client` to go to the frontend directory.
-* yarn install to install frontend dependencies.
+* `yarn install` to install frontend dependencies.
-* run yarn build.
+* run `yarn build`.
-* go back to the main directory and run python manage.py runserver to start the app.
+* go back to the main directory and run `python manage.py runserver` to start the app.

 ## Plan
 I decided to create a social media app with a focus on sharing plant photos, care tips and much more.
 I used Figma to create wireframes for the front-end and Trello for organising the work into seperate tickets.
 Also, using Miro I was able to plan my models and relationships as well as the user journey.